ReadB4Interacting/ReadB4Interacting/README.md

 ────────────────────────────────────────────────────────────────────────────────────

 I tend to stay afk in game, feel free to sit with whenever but I might not talk at all, dont take it personally ‹𝟹 Please refrain from flirting with me as it makes me very uncomfortable, jokes are fine and tonetags aren't needed for those who are wondering.
+DO NOT DO NOT take heavy inspiration of my ocs, I dont want recolored versions of my characters ^^

 ────────────────────────────────────────────────────────────────────────────────────